Optimal quantization with branched optimal transport distances

 \end{proposition} \begin{remark} In particular, if $\nu = \lbm^d \mres \Omega$ for some open bounded set $\Omega$ with Lipschitz boundary, then for every source $x_i$ such that $d(x_i,\partial \Omega) > c N^{-1/d}$, \labelcref{outer_ball_property} and \labelcref{inner_ball_property} rewrite as

 Besides, this translates as uniform inner and outer ball properties of optimal partitions (solutions to \labelcref{pb:opt_partition_sets}).
-Indeed, by the equivalence between the optimal quantization and optimal partition problems stated in \Cref{thm:opoleq}, solutions $(\Omega_i)_{1\leq i\leq N}$ to \labelcref{pb:opt_partition_sets} are actually $\lbm^d$-equivalent to basins $(\bas(\tplan P_N,x_i))_{1\leq i\leq N}$ for some traffic plan $\tplan P_N$ with sources $(x_i)_{1\leq i\leq N}$.
+Indeed, by the equivalence between the optimal quantization and optimal partition problems stated in \Cref{thm:opoleq}, solutions $(\Omega_i)_{1\leq i\leq N}$ to \labelcref{pb:opt_partition_sets} are actually $\lbm^d$-equivalent to the basins $(\bas(\tplan P_N,x_i))_{1\leq i\leq N}$ associated with some traffic plan $\tplan P_N$ with sources $\{x_i\}_{1\leq i\leq N}$.